 Symptoms of RA tend to come and go in phases called flares.
 These flares can develop over many weeks, but they can also appear rapidly within a few days.

-Along with changes in the joints, RA also causes other symptoms,
+Alongside changes in the joints, RA can cause other symptoms,

 - appetite changes